hamzaYali/CleanTransport/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+## Deployment

+The application can be deployed to any static hosting service since it doesn't require a backend server.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.